 I personally can’t find anything (not even sex) more intimate and necessary than eating, the nourishing of your body in order to survive.
+We show love and care through food.
 Yet, you have public establishments dedicated to feeding you.
 Places where you go en masse with your children and let faceless strangers touch your food, cook your meals, and you engage in all of this without batting an eye.

 Don’t believe that eating is that intimate?